unoplatform/uno/README.md

 For a larger example and features demo:
 * Visit the [Uno Gallery and Playground](https://github.com/nventive/Uno.Playground) repository
-* Try the [Web Assembly Uno Playground](http://playground.platform.uno) live in your browser
+* Try the [WebAssembly Uno Playground](https://playground.platform.uno) live in your browser

 # Contributing